7 U.S. Stocks to Buy on Coronavirus Weakness

 [Editor’s note: “7 U.S. Stocks to Buy on Coronavirus Weakness” is regularly updated to included the latest analysis of the rapidly evolving coronavirus situation and which stocks to buy.]

 The outbreak of Covid-19, a novel coronavirus strain which originated in China but has since gone global, is a big deal.
-To date, it has infected over 500,000 people across the globe, killed at least 20,000, and kept billions of people in their homes.
-Even if the disease stopped spreading today — which it won’t — this outbreak will still go down as one of the most pervasive pandemics in world history.
+To date, it has infected over 1 million people across the globe, killed at least 50,000, kept billions of people in their homes, brought the global economy to a screeching halt, and caused U.S. stocks to fall off a cliff.

-At first, markets didn’t care.
-When it was just a Chinese issue in January, U.S. stocks stayed in rally mode.
-Then, coronavirus went global.
-U.S. stocks started caring.
-In a big way.
-From its mid-February highs, the S&P 500 has shed 30%, a record-fast drop to end a record-long bull market.
+But, not all is hope lost, and now may be the time to actually look for U.S. stocks to buy on the dip.
+For a few reasons.

-But, stocks are now starting to rebound.
-Week-to-date, the S&P 500 is up a whopping 15%, thanks to a few things.
+First, according to my modeling, the coronavirus pandemic has peaked in certain Asian countries, is peaking in certain European countries, and will peak within the next two weeks in the U.S. Thereafter, spread of the virus globally should slow, before being completely stomped out in May or June.

 - Apple (NASDAQ:AAPL)